briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     chapter, or organization inures to the benefit of any private shareholder or individual, and further provided that the net profit is used by the post, chapter, or organization for the charitable purposes set forth in division (B)(12) of Ohio R.C.
-5739.02, is used for awarding scholarships to or for attendance at an institution mentioned in division (B)(12) of Ohio R.C.
-    5739.02, is donated to a governmental agency, or is used for nonprofit youth activities, the purchase of United States or Ohio flags that are donated to schools, youth groups, or other bona fide nonprofit organizations, promotion of patriotism, or disaster relief;
+[5739.02][ORC Section 5739.02], is used for awarding scholarships to or for attendance at an institution mentioned in division (B)(12) of Ohio R.C.
+[5739.02][ORC Section 5739.02], is donated to a governmental agency, or is used for nonprofit youth activities, the purchase of United States or Ohio flags that are donated to schools, youth groups, or other bona fide nonprofit organizations, promotion of patriotism, or disaster relief;

     3. _(3)_ A fraternal organization that has been in continuous existence in this State for fifteen years and that uses the net profit exclusively for